open/close all folders

 - Kryten rails against Rimmer joining a holoship:

-Kryten: Sir, if you join that ship you will be forced to have sex with beautiful, brilliant women, on demand.
-Now, am I the only one who finds that - finds that just a little bit tacky?(We see Lister and the Cat are now completely frozen in contemplation)
+Kryten: Sir, if you join that ship you will be forced to have sex with beautiful, brilliant women, twice daily, on demand.
+Now, am I the only one who finds that just a little bit tacky?(We see Lister and the Cat are now completely frozen in contemplation)

 - From the end: